Major with Concentration in Professional and Technical Writing

 SJSU’s program (formerly called “Career Writing”) has been going strong for over 30 years and our graduates work at nearly every major tech firm in the Bay Area.
 We have a strong job-placement record and help coordinate paid internships with local employers during the summer and the school year.

 To see descriptions of these courses, check the general course descriptions.
-Faculty usually provide a more extensive description of the courses when they are offered.

 Requirements and Forms